riekrh/docker-distribution/doc/spec/namespace.md

 `NamespaceResolver` interface.

 ### Scope
 The namespace information produced from the discovery process may contain a scope field.
 The scope field means the information may apply to any namespace with a prefix of the given scope.
 The Scope prefix will always be applied with a path separator.
 If the scope field is ommitted, the information may not be applied to any other namespace.
+If the scope field is a prefix of the requested name, the scope should only be respected if it has a verified certificate in that scope.

 ### Endpoints
 The registry api endpoints each contain a version (may be v1 or v2 registries) and may either be pull only mirrors or full registries.
 The trust model applies to each registry api endpoint and may not be overloaded by an individual endpoint.
 The trust model defines the method for verifying the content retrieved from an endpoint, not the method for authentication or authorization.
 Each registry api endpoint is responsible for specifying its authentication or authorization method.

 It may also be possible in the future to extend these endpoints to support direct downloads of tarballs, such as the result from a `docker save`.

 ## Certificates
 Each namespace scope may have a certificate which can be used to sign keys for each individual repository.
 The certificate must be scoped to the namespace and be used to sign certificates using the fully qualified name for each repository.
 If namespace does not contain a certificate, the namespace will be considered untrusted for any repositories it contains.
 It is up to the client whether to require these certificates to be signed by a root CA.